taylor-ortiz/black-lab-roastery/README.md

 ![Test Image 1](http://craftbeerpassport-b860.kxcdn.com/wp-content/uploads/2018/10/Black-Lab-Brewing-Logo.png)
 # black-lab-roastery

 Cindy has an up and coming start up selling coffee beans called Black Lab Roastery.
 Cindy owns a roastery for the coffee beans she buys from all over the world and has also just hired a packaging company.
 Now, she needs to keep track of the shops she sells to and the performance of her beans.
+Cindy has recently purachased a Sales Cloud license and would eventually like to track current and projected revenue, cost of packaging and shipping per item, and submitting orders for internal tracking.
+For now, she would just like to see a proof of concept to ensure shes comfortable with the approcach.
 She consults with a Salesforce Developer (you) about how she can achieve the following:<br/>
 <ul>
   <li>Tool to view all of the coffee shops she sells to</li>
   <li>From the view all tool, ability to navigate to an individual shop</li>